-In consultation with Government, tourism operators and the local community, we have formed a 4 stage plan as we commence ferry operations from Kettering to Roberts Point.
+In consultation with Government, tourism operators and the local community, we have formed a 4-stage plan as we commence ferry operations from Kettering to Roberts Point.
 SeaLink will continue to consult with community and Government via the Bruny Island Ferry Reference Group to improve ferry service provision for all travel customers as we move through these stages.

 To assist in managing demand and reducing wait times to board ferries, from November 2018 we will be introducing light fares on selected ferry departures from Kettering and new standard fares on other services.
 There will be no changes to resident fares.
 During this phase we will be working with customers who regularly travel with heavy vehicles and freight to ensure we provide the best solutions for their travel.

 We will continue to work with Government on land-side infrastructure developments and improvements to the land-side infrastructure.

 During this phase residents will benefit by pre-booking as they will receive the incentive on fares.
 Various booking agents may also be introduced.
-The expanded booking system trial will occur in line with improvements to land-side infrastructure.
+The booking system trial will only occur in line with improvements to land-side infrastructure.
 The timing on this will be confirmed as we move through these stages.